 Subsidies are available for hard-to-place children who are in the custody of the state after the adoption is finalized.
 This includes children who are 2 years or older, a sibling group, or a child who, at the time of the adoption, is at increased risk of developing a social, emotional, physical, or mental condition.

-How long it takes to complete an Indiana adoption from foster care depends on many factors.
+How long it takes to complete an adoption in Indiana from foster care depends on many factors.
 Although prospective adoptive parents can typically meet the state requirements in 6-12 months, the process may be affected by other variables that impact the timing of finalization.
 As with all adoptions, it’s important to remember the process is worth the wait.

 Just like other types of adoption, prospective parents from Indiana who desire to adopt internationally must go through an accredited adoption agency, due to the Universal Accreditation Act.
 Do your research and ask questions before beginning your adoption to make sure your agency is accredited and what fees will be required.
 The fees vary depending on the country you choose but expect to pay country fees and expenses related to travel and visas.